sharandac/My-TTGO-Watch/README.md

 - Email notification
 - Chat app notification
 - Weather notification
-- Weather widget via Amazfish Weather Service message "Stay on" MUST be enabled in the Watch firmware settings due to the method with which Amazfish sends Weather (immediately instead of caching the message and sending on connect)
+- Weather widget via Amazfish Weather Service message.
+"Stay on" MUST be enabled in the Watch firmware settings due to the method with which Amazfish sends Weather (immediately instead of caching the message and sending on connect).
 - Music Control IS implimented in Amazfish, but I have little interest in fixing it to work.
 Maybe in the future.

+To Do:
+- Trigger for Night icons with Weather Widget
+- Optimize BLE for Amazfish weather.
+Some sort of timer to set BLE to "Stay on" for a certain amount of time, then go back to just wakeups.
+Should help battery life since it is only 10H with "stay on" enabled which keeps it out of deep sleep.

 All other features on the watch side are untouched and remain the same as with Sharandac's firmware.